IdiotamSpielen/VTT-Project/README.md

 ### Library

 The library functionality of this Software will contain any material
 (e.g. spells, abilities, creatures, classes and races) that you have added.
-In later versions you should be able to import PDFs and similar files.
 **No entries are provided with the Software.**

 ### character management

-Be it character sheets for players or NPC sheets for yourself.
+Be it character sheets for players or NPC sheets for Game Masters.
 Easily created, updated and altered.
 I have to reiterate **These characters are not provided with the software**

 ### Maps, Tokens and all the things between